The Witches (novel): Plot

 The story is narrated from the perspective of an unnamed seven-year-old English boy, who goes to live with his Norwegian grandmother after his parents are killed in a car accident.
-The boy loves all his grandmother's stories, but he is especially enthralled by the stories about real-life witches who she says are horrific female demons which seek to kill human children.
-She tells him that a witch looks exactly like an ordinary woman, but there are ways of telling them apart, such as how witches have claws instead of fingernails, which they hide by wearing gloves; are bald, which they hide by wearing wigs that make their scalps break out in rashes; have square-ended feet with no toes, which they hide by wearing small, pointy shoes that cause them discomfort; have eyes with pupils that change colour; have blue spit which they use for ink; and have large nostrils which they use to sniff out children, who, to a witch, smell of dog's droppings.
+The boy loves all his grandmother's stories, but he is especially enthralled by the stories about real-life witches which are horrific feminine demons which seek to dispose of human children.
+She tells him that a witch looks exactly like an ordinary woman, but there are ways of telling them apart, such as how they have claws instead of fingernails which they hide by wearing gloves, bald heads which they obscure with wigs that give them rashes, square-ended and toeless feet that are concealed by uncomfortable pointy shoes, eyes with pupils that change colour, blue saliva which they use for ink and have large nostrils which they use to sniff out children, who, to a witch, smell repulsive.
 The dirtier the child, the less likely a witch can smell them.

 As specified in the parents' will, the narrator and his grandmother return to England, where he had been born and had attended school, and where the house he is inheriting is located.
-The grandmother warns the boy to be on his guard, since English witches are known to be among the most vicious in the world, notorious for turning children into loathsome creatures so unsuspecting adults will kill them.
+The grandmother warns the boy to be on his guard, since English witches are known to be among the most vicious in the world, notorious for turning children into loathsome creatures so unsuspecting adults will dispose of them.

 The grandmother reveals that witch customs differ by country and while they each have close affiliations with one another in their own nation, they are not allowed to communicate with foreign witches.
-She also tells him about the mysterious Grand High Witch of All the World, the feared and diabolical leader of all of the world's witches, who visits their councils in every country, each year.
+She additionally tells him about the mysterious Grand High Witch of All the World, the feared and diabolical leader of all of the world's witches, who visits their councils in every country each year.

 "Children are rrree-volting!
 Vee vill vipe them all avay!
 Vee vill scrrrub them off the face of the earth!
 Vee vill flush them down the drain!"

 — —The Grand High Witch at the secret witches convention.